Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Proposed Methods

 \subsubsection{Decoder}

-In most existing work \cite{yan2018spatial,shi2019two}, the node-level representation of one GCN-TCN block is directly fed into the next block for deeper spatio-temporal representation encoding, where the graph-level representation can be generated based on the last node-level representation.
-Different from these standard work, we also add a decoder to the end of the encoder to adaptively update the node-level representation before sending the representation to the next layer.
-We directly infer the node-level representation from the graph-level representation using our proposed interaction-aware self-attention presented in Section \ref{section3.3.1}:
+In most prior works like \cite{yan2018spatial,shi2019two}, the node-level representation is directly passed between blocks in a GCN-TCN architecture.
+In contrast, we add a decoder at the end of the encoder to update node-level representation before passing it to the next layer.
+This update is supported by our interaction-aware self-attention mechanism presented in Section \ref{section3.3.1}.
+Supplementary A provides more explanations and our proposed IAT is summarised in Algorithm \ref{Alg:IAT}.